vacp2p/rfc/content/docs/rfcs/10/README.md

 ## Network interaction domains

-While Waku is best though of as a single cohesive thing, there are three network interaction domains:
+While Waku is best thought of as a single cohesive thing, there are three network interaction domains:

 (a) gossip domain
 (b) discovery domain